Updated: Dec 12, 2022

-Courts have long held that an insured who its liability insurer has abandoned is free to reach the best possible settlement with the third party complainant, which could include a stipulated judgment with a covenant not to enforce.
+Courts have long held that an insured whose liability insurer has abandoned is free to reach the best possible settlement with the third-party complainant, which could include a stipulated judgment with a covenant not to enforce.
 The insurer would be bound by such an arrangement as long as it is fair and free of bribery or conspiracy.

 What Damages Am I Entitled To Recover?

 For personal injury cases in California, there are two types of coverage: economic and non-economic damages.